willemneal/workspaces-js/packages/js/README.md

 Quick Start with AVA
 ====================

-[near-workspaces-ava](../ava) is a thin wrapper around near-workspaces-js designed to get you up and running as quickly as possible, with minimal configuration and power-boosts like [TypeScript](https://www.typescriptlang.org/).
+[near-willem-workspaces-ava](../ava) is a thin wrapper around near-willem-workspaces-js designed to get you up and running as quickly as possible, with minimal configuration and power-boosts like [TypeScript](https://www.typescriptlang.org/).
 You can install it with one command.
 You will need [NodeJS](https://nodejs.dev/) installed.
 Then:

-    npx near-workspaces-init
+    npx near-willem-workspaces-init

 This command will:

-* Add a `near-workspaces` directory to the folder where you ran the command.
-This directory contains all the configuration needed to get you started with near-workspaces-ava, and a `__tests__` subfolder with a well-commented example test file.
+* Add a `near-willem-workspaces` directory to the folder where you ran the command.
+This directory contains all the configuration needed to get you started with near-willem-workspaces-ava, and a `__tests__` subfolder with a well-commented example test file.
 * Create `test.sh` and `test.bat` scripts in the folder where you ran the command.
-These can be used to quickly run the tests in `near-workspaces`.
+These can be used to quickly run the tests in `near-willem-workspaces`.
 Feel free to integrate test-running into your project in a way that makes more sense for you, and then remove these scripts.
 * Install NPM dependencies using `npm install`.
 Most of the output you see when running the command comes from this step.
-You can skip this: `npx near-workspaces-init --no-install`.
+You can skip this: `npx near-willem-workspaces-init --no-install`.

-If you want to install near-workspaces-ava manually, see [its README](../ava).
+If you want to install near-willem-workspaces-ava manually, see [its README](../ava).

 How It Works
 ============

-Let's look at some code that focuses on near-workspaces itself, without any AVA or other testing logic.
+Let's look at some code that focuses on near-willem-workspaces itself, without any AVA or other testing logic.

 1. Initializing a `Workspace`.
 This will be used as the starting point for more workspaces soon.